Friday, April 24, 2015

 The Day I Traveled to China and Got Doyle Brunson’s Autograph

-Known in the industry as the Godfather of Poker, Doyle Brunson is an American player, a two-time winner of the World Series of Poker Main Event, a Poker Hall of Fame member, and the author of several books on poker.
+Known in the industry as the Godfather of Poker, Doyle Brunson (1933-2023) is an American player, a two-time winner of the World Series of Poker Main Event, a Poker Hall of Fame member, and the author of several books on poker.
 I never imagined in a million years that I would travel all the way to China to meet this poker legend, and to get his autograph.

 I was in Macau along with 17 avid poker players from around the world, players who had qualified through a series of satellite tournaments to represent Titan Poker at the Asian Poker Tour (APT).
 It was August 2008, and the event being staged offered $1,500,000 in guaranteed prizes, making it at the time the most lucrative tournament to ever take place in Asia.
 The Titan Poker players came from Germany, Spain, Italy, Sweden, Belgium, Australia, Malaysia, the Czech Republic, and Japan.
 I was there to make sure they had a good time and to cheer them on as they took to the tables.

-Read the rest of this article on The Huffington Post.
+Originally posted on The Huffington Post.